doctrine/orm/docs/en/reference/association-mapping.rst

 Many-To-One, Unidirectional
 ---------------------------

 A many-to-one association is the most common association between objects.
+Example: Many Users have One Address:

 .. configuration-block::